mydataglobal/bylaws/README.md

 - Deciding on the number of Board members for the next term

-- Elections for the half (1/2) of the Board (including their alternates) whose term has concluded
+- Elections for the half (1/2) of the Board whose term has concluded

 - Choosing one (1) auditor for the Association and, if the auditor is not a registered accountancy firm, one (1) deputy auditor for the next fiscal period

 - Deciding on the compensation for Board members and auditor(s)

-- Elections for the half (1/2) of the Steering Committee (including their alternates) whose term has concluded
+- Elections for the half (1/2) of the Steering Committee whose term has concluded

 - Ratification of the business plan and budget of the Association for the next fiscal period.